kown7/rmtoo/doc/traceability/rmtoo-Traceability.md

 * Never test against your requirements
     * Always write some form of test specification
     * Consider cucumber for acceptance testing

-## Nucular Bonus Slide

-* Being agile and doing Agile is like being your sister and doing your ...

-## Pile of burning trash

-* Big Bullet Points \href[page=5]{Architects Master Class.pdf}{page 5 ff.}

-* Which code has to change?
-    * Whatever your architect tells you to do.
-* Which tests have to change?
-    * The one whose requirements have changed.
-	* Your RM Tool will tell you this
-* Is your traceability matrix correct?